lareza-farhan-wanaghi/dicoding-microservices-submission-2/readme.md

 6. Create a GitHub personal access token with "workflow" access scope for pushing repositories with a workflow used for the GitHub Action CI Pipeline.
 The steps are similar to those in step 4.
 After completing the steps, copy the generated token.

-7. Adjust the remote URL of the "karsajobs" repository so that it uses the access token generated in step 6 that has the "workflow" permission.
+7. Adjust the git remote URL of the "karsajobs" repository so that it uses the access token generated in step 6 that has the "workflow" permission.
    ```bash
    cd <Project Root Directory>
    cd karsajobs
    git remote set-url origin https://<Your GitHub Username>:<Your Workflow Token>@github.com/<Your GitHub Username>/a433-microservices.git
    ```

-8. Adjust the remote URL of the "karsajobs-ui" repository so that it uses the access token generated in step 6 that has the "workflow" permission.
+8. Adjust the git remote URL of the "karsajobs-ui" repository so that it uses the access token generated in step 6 that has the "workflow" permission.
    ```bash
    cd <Project Root Directory>
    cd karsajobs-ui